- What is an Ultra Short Term Fund?

 Liquid funds have higher liquidity in comparison to ultra short term funds.
 In the case of liquid funds, many mutual fund companies provide an option of instant redemption.
 By opting for instant redemption, the money gets credited into the account within 30 minutes.
 On the other hand, ultra short term funds do not have this facility.
 After placing the redemption, the investor will receive the proceeds the next day (T+1).
 However, the redemption has to be placed before the cut off time.

 The returns of ultra short term funds are slightly higher than the liquid funds.
-The higher returns are due to the slightly higher risk in these funds as the underlying securities are also held for a longer time, i.e. 3-6 months.
+The higher returns are due to the slightly higher risk in these funds as the fund holds the underlying securities for a longer time, i.e. 3-6 months.

 The risk in the ultra short term is marginally higher than liquid funds.
 Also, liquid funds have low risk because the underlying securities are mostly held till maturity.
 Usually, these securities are not traded.